 Anatomy varies a lot by the operation chosen.
 Therefore, this will include the most common choices for free flap breast reconstruction, although this is not all-inclusive.
 See the images below for the anatomy.

 Starting with the recipient site.
 Patients who are getting free flap breast reconstruction are undergoing or have had a mastectomy.
 Therefore the recipient's vessels need to be located near the site of reconstruction.
 Historically, the thoracodorsal arteries were utilized although the internal mammary arteries are now more commonly used.
 The results are comparable regardless of the site chosen.
-The thoracodorsal arteries are similarly sized to the internal mammary arteries at 1.0 to 2.5mm in diameter and are already exposed in a patient who underwent an axillary dissection but are prone to injury in a patient who requires a delayed axillary dissection.
+The thoracodorsal arteries are similarly sized to the internal mammary arteries at 1.0 to 2.5mm in diameter.
+They are already exposed in a patient who underwent an axillary dissection but is prone to injury in a patient who requires a delayed axillary dissection.
 The internal mammary arteries have a higher flow than the thoracodorsal arteries.
 Also, they can be utilized for anastomosis in both the anterograde and retrograde direction and can best be used at the 3 to 5 intercostal spaces.
 Occasionally, perforators off of the internal mammary are large enough to be utilized.
 Internal mammary arteries require less pedicle length to be reached and are advantageous for small flaps with short pedicles.

 Below is the list of the common donor sites/flaps:

 When the abdominal tissue is not available or sufficient, secondary flap options are a possible choice.
-This option varies between buttock and thigh flaps, with flaps like the SGAP (superior gluteal artery perforator), IGAP (inferior gluteal artery perforator), TUG (transverse upper gracilis) and PAP (profundal artery perforator).
+This option varies between buttock and thigh flaps, with flaps like the SGAP (superior gluteal artery perforator), IGAP (inferior gluteal artery perforator), TUG (transverse upper gracilis), and PAP (profundal artery perforator).
 Some surgeons prefer to use the thigh, as the tissue is more pliable, it does not require an intraoperative position change, and the donor site scar is less obtrusive.

 There are two options from the medial thigh, the TUG flap, and the PAP flap.
 The TUG flap produces a relatively small breast but is an easy flap to elevate.
 It utilizes the area that otherwise discarded during a medial thigh lift, but keeps the gracilis, and thus the vascular pedicle (the ascending branch of the medial circumflex femoral artery) with it.
 Since the TUG flap is based on the gracilis, it is a Mathes and Nahai Type II flap.
 The transversely oriented skin paddle can be up to 25x10cm in size, with a small pedicle (6cm in length and 1.6mm vessels).
-This flap is ideal for small breasted women who do not have an abdominal donor site or do not want an abdominal donor site.
+This flap is ideal for small-breasted women who do not have an abdominal donor site or do not want an abdominal donor site.

-The gluteal flaps were actually described before the thigh based flaps, but are used less commonly as they require position changes for harvest and inset.
+The gluteal flaps were actually described before the thigh-based flaps, but are used less commonly as they require position changes for harvest and inset.
 Gluteal tissue is firmer and more difficult to shape and inset.
 They can be based on either the superior (SGAP) or inferior gluteal arteries (IGAP).
 The SGAP skin island is 10 to 12 x 25 to 32 cm with a 6 to 8 cm pedicle.
 The IGAP is usually about 8x18 cm, and the pedicle is about 8 to 11 cm.
 The inferiorly based flap avoids the divot created by the SGAP donor site but risks sciatic exposure if taking the muscle.

 Lateral Thigh Flap